ldemestico/stackioassignment/README.md

   Since I didn't have much time, I couldn't make a good readme file or split the yaml.

-  I couldn't try it because I can't use my employer group and I don't have time to install one on my computer.
+  I couldn't try it because I can't use my employer cluster and I don't have time to install one on my computer.
 But it should work.